-Behaviour Outside the Academy:
+12.2 Behaviour Outside the Academy:

-- 9.1 Pupils' behaviour outside the academy on academy business e.g. on academy trips, at sports fixtures, is subject to the academy's behaviour policy.
-Bad behaviour in such circumstances will be dealt with as if it had taken place in the academy. - 9.2 For behaviour outside the academy, not on academy business, the Principal may exclude a pupil if there is a clear link between that behaviour and maintaining good behaviour and discipline among the academy body as a whole, or if it is deemed to be damaging to the reputation of the academy.
+- 12.2.1 Pupils' behaviour outside the academy on academy business e.g. on academy trips, at sports fixtures, is subject to the academy's behaviour policy.
+Bad behaviour in such circumstances will be dealt with as if it had taken place in the academy. - 12.2.2 For behaviour outside the academy, not on academy business, the Executive Headteacher may exclude a pupil if there is a clear link between that behaviour and maintaining good behaviour and discipline among the academy body as a whole, or if it is deemed to be damaging to the reputation of the academy.

-Searching Pupils
+12.3 Searching Pupils

-- 9.3 Staff members may use common law to search pupils with their consent for any item - 9.4 Staff members may ask any pupil to turn out their pockets - 9.5 Staff members may search any pupil's bag or locker - 9.6 Under Part 2_Section 2 of the Education Act 2011 teachers are authorised by the Principal to search for any prohibited item with the consent of the pupil if they have reasonable grounds for suspecting that the pupil is in possession of a prohibited item.
-Further advice is provided in Searching, screening and confiscation: advice for schools (Ref: DFE-00034-2014 Published 14 February 2014 Last updated 18 January 2018). - 9.7 Searches will be conducted by a same sex member of staff with another same sex staff member as witness unless there is a risk that serious harm will be caused to a person if the search is not done immediately, and where it is not practicable to summon another member of staff - 9.8 Staff members may require a pupil to remove outer clothing including hast scarves, boots and coats - 9.9 Pupil's possessions will only be searched in the presence of the pupil and another member of staff unless there is risk that serious harm will be caused to a person if the search is not done immediately, and where it is not practicable to summon another member of staff.

-- 9.10 Staff member may use such force as is reasonable given the circumstances when conducting a search for alcohol, illegal drugs or tobacco products - 9.11 Prohibited items include but are not limited to: - Knives and weapons - Alcohol - Illegal drugs - Stolen items - Tobacco and other related smoking items such as e-cigarettes - Fireworks - Pornographic images - Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to school property - Or any other article that is proscribed by the academy rules - 9.12 Any staff member may refuse to conduct a search
+- 12.3.1 Staff members may use common law to search pupils with their consent for any item - 12.3.2 Staff members may ask any pupil to turn out their pockets - 12.3.3 Staff members may search any pupil's bag or locker - 12.3.4 Under Part 2 Section 2 of the Education Act 2011 teachers are authorised by the Executive Headteacher to search for any prohibited item with the consent of the pupil if they have reasonable grounds for suspecting that the pupil is in possession of a prohibited item.
+Further advice is provided in Searching, screening and confiscation: advice for schools (Ref: DFE-00034-2014 Published 14 February 2014 Last updated 18 January 2018). - 12.3.5 Searches will be conducted by a same sex member of staff with another same sex staff member as witness unless there is a risk that serious harm will be caused to a person if the search is not done immediately, and where it is not practicable to summon another member of staff - 12.3.6 Staff members may require a pupil to remove outer clothing including hast scarves, boots and coats - 12.3.7 Pupil's possessions will only be searched in the presence of the pupil and another member of staff unless there is risk that serious harm will be caused to a person if the search is not done immediately, and where it is not practicable to summon another member of staff. - 12.3.8 Staff member may use such force as is reasonable given the circumstances when conducting a search for alcohol, illegal drugs or tobacco products such as vape pens - 12.3.9 Prohibited items include but are not limited to: - Knives and weapons - Alcohol - Illegal drugs - Stolen items - Tobacco and other related smoking items such as e-cigarettes - Fireworks - Pornographic images - Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to school property - Or any other article that is proscribed by the academy rules - 12.3.10 Any staff member may refuse to conduct a search